farbodahm/farbodahm.github.io/content/posts/deployment-strategies.md

         )
 ```

-In this example, we only have one main branch (`main`) and as soon as a feature branch is merged into `main`,
+In this setup, we only have one main branch: `main`.

-the code is automatically deployed to all environments (**dev**, **test**, **staging**, and **production**)
-depending on wheter the deployment to that environment is specified in the configuration.
+When you merge a feature branch into `main`, code goes to all environments at once.
+Dev, test, staging, production.
+ONLY if the configuration is set in the application code.

 ### What are the benefits?

-- Now deployment to all envs happen at the same time, so you don't need to wait for each deployment to finish individually and in sequence.
-  - Yeah it depends whether you are defining all envs in same PR or not.
-- Simpler branching strategy.
-- Flexibility to change configurations for each environment in the code itself and in one single source of truth.
-You can also check what is the latest state of deployed code easily.
+- **Fast**: All environments deploy at once.
+No waiting in line.
+  - (This depends on how you set up your PR.
+But it can be fast.)
+- **Simple branching**: Just one main branch.
+Less mess.
+- **One source of truth**: All config lives in the code.
+Easy to see what's deployed where.

 ```mermaid
 flowchart LR